Ricks-Lab/gpu-utils/README.md

 pip3 install ricks-amdgpu-utils
 ```

-## amdgpu-chk
+## gpu-chk
-This utility verifies if the environment is compatible with *amdgpu-util*s.
+This utility verifies if the environment is compatible with *rickslab-gpu-utils*.

-## amdgpu-ls
+## gpu-ls
 This utility displays most relevant parameters for installed and compatible AMD GPUs.
 The
 default behavior is to list relevant parameters by GPU.
 OpenCL platform information is
 added when the *--clinfo* option is used.
 A brief listing of key parameters is available with